umich-hist-399/campus-histories/essays/um-expansion-east.md

 - Wear, Robert E. “University of Michigan’s Waterman Gymnasium : development and expansion from 1894 to 1930.”, 1950.
 Call number 861152 Aa 1

 - Wineberg, Susan.
-The Lost University - The Forgotten Campus of 1900.
-The Ann Arbor Observer, May 27, 2011.
+The Lost University - The Forgotten Campus of 1900. _The Ann Arbor Observer_, May 27, 2011.
 [http://aaobserver.aadl.org/aaobserver/40615](http://aaobserver.aadl.org/aaobserver/40615)